Graduate Assistantships

 - Select the “Jobs” tab at the top of the page to search for jobs, click “All Filters,” then “On-Campus Jobs.”

-As most positions are highly competitive, students can make their application stand out by applying with a resume that’s been reviewed by someone in Career Success and Experiential Education (CSEE), and by following application instructions explicitly.
+As most positions are highly competitive, students can make their application stand out by applying with a resume that has been reviewed by Career Success and Experiential Education (CSEE), and by following application instructions explicitly.

 Search for Assistantships on HandshakeOnboarding Process